BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Installation.md

 To run bluemap you need:
 - Java 8 or newer
 - Minecraft Java-Edition
+- (Usually) a second open port on your server

+BlueMap only works with Java-Edition worlds, Bedrock-Edition worlds are not supported!

 ## As a sponge-plugin
 If you have a [sponge](https://www.spongepowered.org/)-server, you can use bluemap as a plugin on your server.